Step 1: Go to your nearest rail station

 If you use a ticket from a 10-Ride ticket book or a Free Ride Coupon, validate your ticket at the at the rail station.
 Tickets are valid for 3 hours after the time of validation.

-If you have a valid monthly pass or bus transfer, you do not have to buy a ticket.
+If you have a valid monthly pass or 3-Hour Pass, you do not have to buy a ticket.
 Your monthly pass is valid only for travel in the fare zones indicated on the pass.
 To obtain a fare upgrade to a Regional/Airport Day Pass, obtain a fare upgrade from a ticket vending machine.

 If you are using a smart card, you must tap on at a smart card reader located along the rail platform prior to boarding the train.
 Be sure to verify the default service level on the reader and if necessary select your correct service level prior to tapping your card.